Understanding and Taking Action on Reconciliation with Indigenous Peoples

 Take action.

-There are organizations who have been working to build respectful relationships with Indigenous communities for many years, but with growing trends in social and environmental sustainability, Indigenous collaboration and economic development is becoming an expectation.
-Here are some of the initiatives that many businesses are implementing as part of their sustainability commitments.
+We are all treaty people, but words alone are not enough and there is no reconciliation without action.
+There are many businesses who have been working to build respectful relationships with Indigenous communities for many years, but with growing trends in social and environmental sustainability, Indigenous collaboration and economic development is becoming an expectation.
+Here are some of the initiatives that many businesses are implementing as part of their sustainability commitments, in no particular order:

-Creating internal initiatives dedicated to increasing diversity on their workforce
+- Creating internal initiatives dedicated to increasing the diversity of their workforce

-Training staff in Indigenous relations, anti-discrimination, and intercultural competence
+- Training staff in Indigenous relations, anti-discrimination, tackling unconscious bias, and intercultural competence

-Take the first step to being part of the solution: you could educate yourself on Indigenous history and rights, take training on intercultural competency and anti-racism, choose to work with Indigenous companies, or hire a specialist who can support you in fully integrating Indigenous considerations into your business and sustainability program.
+Take the first step to being part of the solution: you could educate yourself on Indigenous history and culture, take training on intercultural competence and anti-racism, choose to work with Indigenous companies, or hire a specialist who can support you in fully integrating Indigenous considerations into your business and sustainability program.

-For instance, the R&G team has benefited from engaging in a virtual Kairos Blanket Exercise workshop, a powerful interactive educational program that teaches the history of indigenous peoples in Canada.
+For instance, the R&G team has benefited from participating in a Kairos Blanket Exercise workshop, a powerful interactive educational program that teaches the history of Indigenous peoples in Canada from contact onward.
 You can book a workshop for your team on the Kairos Blanket Exercise Community website, developed and facilitated by KAIROS Canada.

 Learn more